Lurk/filters/readme.md

 const filter = addRule({} as Filters<Book>, "year", Operators.greaterThan, 1981);
 ```

-If my collection is simple array usage of filter will look like this
+If our collection is simple array usage of filter will look like this

 ```TS
 const bookCollection: Book[] = [